Colorectal Cancer - What Happens

 prognosis, for colorectal cancer depends on how much the cancer has grown and

-or longer after their cancer was discovered.
+or longer after their cancer was found.
 It is important to remember that

 these are only averages.
 Everyone's case is different.
-And these numbers do not
+And these numbers don't

 necessarily show what will happen to you.
 The estimated 5-year survival rate